ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/decision-trees.md

 # Decision Trees

 This is very popular algorithm in supervised machine learning.
+It is easy to overfit decision tree if there are many features and the decision tree gets complicated.

+Otherwise, it is easy to learn and visualize algorithm.

 ## Linearly separable data